FontenotZach/Reddit_Stock_Scraper/README.md

   These are both installed with the Docker Desktop (Windows, MacOS), but must be installed individually on Linux.

-  The container must first be built with `# docker build -t reddit-scraper .`

   To run, use `# SQL_PASSWORD='[PASSWORD]' PRAW_CLIENT_ID='[ID]' PRAW_CLIENT_SECRET='[SECRET]' docker-compose up -d` where [PASSWORD] is the password for the SQL server, [ID] is your Reddit OAUTH ID, and [SECRET] is your Reddit OAUTH Secret.

   To stop and remove the containers, use `# docker-compose down`